IO-Design-Team/firebase_rules/firebase_rules/README.md

 - Realtime Database rules are not really type-safe, but you do get the benefit of having code completion

 ## Installation

+It is recommended to create rules in a dedicated project to prevent issues

+pubspec.yaml
 ```yaml
 dependencies:
   firebase_rules: latest